 The Africa Training Institute (ATI) opened in Mauritius in June 2013.
 It conducts hands-on training and regional workshops, for officials from 46 sub-Saharan African countries.
 Financial support is provided by Mauritius, Australia, China, Korea, Seychelles, Angola, and Togo.

-The Pacific Financial Technical Assistance Center (PFTAC), established in Suva, Fiji, in 1993, now serves 16 Pacific island countries and territories, including the Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor‑Leste, Tokelau, Tonga, Tuvalu, and Vanuatu.
-Its current program cycle is funded by the Asian Development Bank, Australia, the IMF, New Zealand, and the host country Fiji.
+The Pacific Financial Technical Assistance Center (PFTAC), established in Suva, Fiji, in 1993, supports 16 Pacific island countries and territories: the Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor‑Leste, Tokelau, Tonga, Tuvalu, and Vanuatu.
+Current external partners include New Zealand, Australia, the European Union, Korea, the Asian Development Bank, and the member countries.